 To pay online, simply log onto the Tuition Payment Plan by Nelnet secure website at www.curryce.afford.com/paynow and select "Make a One Time Payment".
 Students can also access this online payment gateway directly from the Curry Web Portal.
 Credit and debit card transactions will have a convenience fee applied.
 A transfer payment from a bank checking or savings account will not incur a convenience fee.

-If you prefer to pay Curry directly, you can visit our office during regular business hours to pay with cash or mail your personal or official check to our address.
+If you prefer to pay Curry directly, you can visit our office during regular business hours to pay with cash.
 We are available to assist you and answer any questions you have at 617-333-2354 or email@example.com.